Plac3hold3r/MvxScaffolding/docs/template_dotnet_cli.md

                                              17134    - 1803 - April 2018 Update
                                              16299    - 1709 - Fall Creators Update
                                          Default: 16299

+  -st|--scaffold-type                    The view pattern to scaffold the solution with.
+                                             single-view        - Scaffold an app with a single starting view and view model. navigation-menu    - Scaffold an app with a slide out menu.
+Template contains two starting views with view models. blank              - Scaffold an app with bare basic features.
+                                         Default: single-view
 ```

 **MvxNative** only options